| | | | | |

 9. Soak Up Excess Oil

-Place the fried chicken pieces on a wire rack and use up paper towels to soak up any excess oil.
+Place the gluten-free battered chicken pieces on a wire rack and use up paper towels to soak up any excess oil.
 After 5 minutes, the crispy gluten-free dairy-free chicken can be served and enjoyed.

 Dish by Dish Tips/Tricks